Florida Court Records

 The county’s clerk of courts allows in-person requests for court documents.
 Inquirers using this option must present relevant search information and pay the required fees.
 Note that the clerk will only attend to the request during open hours on weekdays.

-Orange Superior Court Case Search by Name
+Orange Circuit Court Case Search by Name

 In Orange County, public members can conduct name-based searches for court records on official search platforms.
 For instance, the county clerk of court’s eClerk platform allows name-based searches for court records.
 To use the platform, inquirers must choose to provide the case party’s first and last name.